harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/elb-az-down.md

     </table>
 </details>

-## Fault Examples
+## Fault examples

-### Common and AWS specific tunables
+### Common and AWS-specific tunables

-Refer to the [common attributes](../common-tunables-for-all-faults) and [AWS specific tunable](./aws-fault-tunables) to tune the common tunables for all faults and aws specific tunables.
+Refer to the [common attributes](../common-tunables-for-all-faults) and [AWS-specific tunables](./aws-fault-tunables) to tune the common tunables for all faults and aws specific tunables.

-### Target Zones
+### Target zones

-It contains comma separated list of target zones.
-It can be tuned via `ZONES` environment variable.
+It contains comma-separated list of target zones.
+You can tune it using the `ZONES` environment variable.

 Use the following example to tune it: